xFinder

 Abstract

 The continuous advancement of large language models (LLMs) has brought increasing attention to the critical issue of developing fair and reliable methods for evaluating their performance.
-Particularly, the emergence of subjective or non-subjective cheating phenomena, such as test set leakage and prompt format overfitting, poses significant challenges to the reliable evaluation of LLMs.
-Since evaluation frameworks often utilize Regular Expression (RegEx) for answer extraction, some models may adjust their responses to comply with specific formats that are easily extractable by RegEx.
+Particularly, the emergence of cheating phenomena, such as test set leakage and prompt format overfitting, poses significant challenges to the reliable evaluation of LLMs.
+As evaluation frameworks commonly use Regular Expression (RegEx) for answer extraction, models may adjust their responses to fit formats easily handled by RegEx.
 Nevertheless, the key answer extraction module based on RegEx frequently suffers from extraction errors.
-This paper conducts a comprehensive analysis of the entire LLM evaluation chain, demonstrating that optimizing the key answer extraction module can improve extraction accuracy, reduce LLMs' reliance on specific answer formats, and enhance the reliability of LLM evaluation.
-To address these issues, we propose xFinder, a model specifically designed for key answer extraction.
+Furthermore, recent studies proposing fine-tuned LLMs as judge models for automated evaluation face challenges in terms of generalization ability and fairness.
+This paper comprehensively analyzes the entire LLM evaluation chain and demonstrates that optimizing the key answer extraction module improves extraction accuracy and enhances evaluation reliability.
+Our findings suggest that improving the key answer extraction module can lead to higher judgment accuracy and improved evaluation efficiency compared to the judge models.
+To address these issues, we propose xFinder, a novel evaluator for answer extraction and matching in LLM evaluation.
 As part of this process, we create a specialized dataset, the Key Answer Finder (KAF) dataset, to ensure effective model training and evaluation.
-Through generalization testing and evaluation in real-world scenarios, the results demonstrate that the smallest xFinder model with only 500 million parameters achieves an average answer extraction accuracy of 93.42%.
-In contrast, RegEx accuracy in the best evaluation framework is 74.38%. xFinder exhibits stronger robustness and higher accuracy compared to existing evaluation frameworks.We summarize our primary contributions as follows:
+Generalization tests and real-world evaluations show that the smallest xFinder model, with only 500 million parameters, achieves an average extraction accuracy of 93.42%.
+In contrast, RegEx accuracy in the best evaluation framework is 74.38%.
+The final judgment accuracy of xFinder reaches 97.61%, outperforming existing evaluation frameworks and judge models.We summarize our primary contributions as follows:

 - We provide a comprehensive review of LLM evaluation processes in the industry, identifying critical factors that can lead to unreliable evaluation results.

-- We introduce xFinder, a model specifically designed for key answer extraction.
-The KAF dataset supports its effective training and evaluation.
+- We introduce xFinder, a novel evaluator for answer extraction and matching in LLM evaluation, and construct the KAF dataset to support its training and testing.

 As shown in the figure, instances where evaluation frameworks such as LM Eval Harness and OpenCompass failed to extract key answers are illustrated.
 Specifically, A/T/C/M represent tasks with alphabet / short text / categorical label / math options, respectively.